K2Joom/docs-matukio/roadmap.md

 * JSON API for Matukio informations (Joomla! webservice)
 * Multiple images with a new image uploader (see Hotspots)
 * Automatic discount for buying multiple tickets (Not sure on how to integrate this..)
+* New template and theme for the event-list and event
+* Some new modules along with it
+* An additional Joomla template (like the one on matukio.compojoom.com)
+* Rewrite of the modern template (improved responsiveness, cleanup, but only few design changes)

+### Matukio 5.4

+Depends how many features are going to make it into Matukio 5.3, if all above are implemented we are going to skip this version.

+* Multi certificate printing
+* Share info about event after booking

+### Matukio 6

+Really big release with some major changes

 *